 Finally, there is also a Calculated Column.
 For this BidTable, this column automatically calculates the total cost by multiplying the Quantity Provided against the Unit Price.

 Hidden Columns are a special category of columns that are visible to the Evaluation team during the Evaluation phase, but are otherwise not visible to the Vendors during the BidTable completion.

 From our Creating a BidTable article,

 "Hidden BidTable Columns can be used for analysis with values you do not want your Vendors to have access to.

 Hidden BidTable Columns can come in handy in instances like using a hidden Purchaser Column to input the price you recently paid for a line item.
 This will allow for pricing analysis to be completed which could compare the price you paid last year vs the unit prices submitted by your Vendors.

 As you're adding in columns you'll notice that Hidden Purchaser Columns and Purchaser Columns share the same heading and are ordered together.
 Hidden Calculated columns and Calculated columns are also grouped and ordered together in the table and share the same heading.
 Vendor Columns do not share the same heading as Vendor Value columns.

-Hidden Vendor Value Columns are valuable if you need to apply discounts, administration fees, freight and import tax, etc, on a subset of items.
+Hidden Vendor Value Columns are valuable if you need to apply discounts, administration fees, freight and import tax, etc, on a set of items.
 These values are hidden from vendors and contribute to the final cost of the project pricing."